XuMengyaAmy/ReportDALS/README.md

 We split the train / val dataset for in-domain in CaptionCollection.py, and for out-of-domain in DACaptionCollection.py.
 You need to modify the dir_root_gt properly, switch between the two different seq_set and change the output file name correspondingly to get train dataset files and val dataset files.

-For each surgical image, we create a .xml file which stores the caption, coordinates of bounding boxes.
+For each surgical image, we create a .xml file which stores the caption and coordinates of bounding boxes.
 You can find xml folders from https://drive.google.com/drive/folders/1aEtbM1l0kDX6TiN1WrynaLesEfDtHmqT?usp=sharing  CaptionCollection.py and DACaptionCollection.py read these .xml files and collect all captions and corresponding feature path into .json file.

 Run `python Preprocessing/CaptionCollection.py` to get the train / val annotations files for in-domain.